“I never face the day without perfume.” - Elizabeth Taylor

 There are two reasons you’ll want to avoid the “spritz and rub” method.
 First, it can instantly dull the top notes of the perfume.
 Fragrance needs to sit on the skin in order to mix with your natural oils.
 When wrists are rubbed together, top notes fade and evaporate.
 Secondly, rubbing your wrists can make your body’s natural oils mix with the perfumes too much, changing the smell of the perfume.

 Instead, try spraying the back of your hand twice whilst respecting the correct spray distance (about 4-6 inches from the skin).
 Leave to dry naturally and do not rub it in.

 Store Your Perfume In The Right Place

-Ideally, keep your perfumes in a cool, dark place (not too cold—don’t put them in the refrigerator!) and make sure that your perfume bottles are far away from direct sunlight.
+Ideally, keep your perfumes in a cool, dark place (the refrigerator is perfect for this, especially in hot climates) and make sure that your perfume bottles are far away from direct sunlight.
 To avoid damaging your perfume bottles, you may opt to keep the perfumes in their original boxes.

 Apply Perfume To Your Hairbrush

 Hair retains fragrance better than skin.
 You can apply a small amount of perfume spray to your hair, or better yet, a hairbrush, as the alcohol in perfume can dry your hair.
 This will give your hair a light and lovely scent!

 Do Not Shake The Perfume Bottle